 What is Spyware?

 Spyware is a piece of malicious software used by hackers to access and steal personal data from a victim’s device.
+The data is then sent to advertisers, data collection companies or malicious third-parties to make profit.
 It operates by infecting your device and affecting its functionality.

 What makes Spyware lethal is that it is very difficult to identify as it is usually masked and can sit in your device unnoticed, however in extreme cases, it may cause noticeable lag, and in some cases, it may charge your credit card with small amounts, hence if this happens, you must immediately seek help as your device is potentially infected by a Spyware.